-Marina is a Post-doctoral Researcher in Marketing at the Copenhagen Business School.
-Marina was awarded a Ph.D. in Business Administration (with a specialization in marketing) from ESCP Business School (Paris), a MSc in Organisational and Social Psychology from the London School of Economics (UK) and a BA in Psychology from the University of Tours (France).
+Marina is an Assistant Professor in Marketing at Copenhagen Business School.
+She was awarded a Ph.D. in Business Administration (with a specialization in Marketing) from ESCP Business School, a M.Sc. in Organizational and Social Psychology from the London School of Economics, and a B.A. in Psychology from the University of Tours.

 - Influencer Marketing

 Copenhagen Business School

 - Marketing (BA-BEBUO1014U Marketing)

 - Introduction to European Business Administration and Organization, visiting lecturer in ‘Introduction to Marketing’ (BSc, 2017-2018)

 - Introduction to Psychology and Sociology, lecturer (BSc, 2017-2018)